IBM-Cloud/docs-services/services/Reappt/index.md

    [Publishing to a topic](./reappt_publisher.html)

-That's all there is to using Reappt to stream your data.
+That's all there is to using Diffusion Cloud to stream your data.

 # Related Links